-Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF.

-Press the DELAY START pad until no shdn (no shut-off) appears in the display.

-Press the START pad to activate the no shut-off and leave the control set in this special features mode.
+- Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF. - Press the DELAY START pad.
+The display will show 12 shdn (12 hour shut-off).
+Press the DELAY START pad again and the display will show no shdn (no shut-off). - Press the START pad to activate the no shut-off and leave the control set in this special features mode.